domcermak/neural_style_transfer/README.md

 ### Run the Interactive Neural Style Transfer application

 Following command starts the dockerized Interactive Neural Style Transfer application.
 This process takes up to several minutes.

 ```bash
 make run
 ```

-### Open the LIVE view in a browser
+### Open the Presentation application in a browser

 Following command opens the Presentation application in the default browser.
 Move the browser window to the connected projector (or monitor) to effectively present the Interactive Neural Style Transfer application.

 ```bash
 make live
 ```

-### Scan the QR code in the Presentation application

-By scanning the QR code displayed in the Presentation application running in the [previously opened](#open-the-live-view-in-a-browser) browser window, users can submit their images to be stylized.

 ## Maintenance